CLASS-SZ/class_sz/README.rst

 That's it!

-Have a look at the notebook cl_ST_sz.ipynb and try to run it.
+Have a look at the notebook class_sz_plots_and_tutorial.ipynb and try to run it.
 It should output the primary cmb and tsz power spectra.
 The notebook is here:

 https://github.com/borisbolliet/class_sz/blob/master/notebooks/class_sz_plots_and_tutorial.ipynb